Opening a BDO savings account is as easy as buying a new phone.

 In terms of overall performance, BDO isn’t trailing behind, either.

 BDO Unibank Inc. has consistently won the “Best Bank in the Philippines” award by FinanceAsia4 for several years now due to its “strong business franchise, low-cost funding, quality assets, and extensive distribution network.”

 Current Account vs. Savings Account: What’s the Difference?

 Whether you’re withdrawing or depositing money into the bank, you’ll always be required to fill out a form to complete the transaction.

 On this form, the first question usually asked is the type of account you have–Savings or Current.

 Before this, the naive, younger version of myself would usually check the box corresponding to the “Current” account without any idea what it meant.
-It’s only later when I realized that I actually have a savings account!
+It was only later that I realized that I had a savings account!

-To avoid confusion, let’s briefly discuss the difference between these two deposit accounts.
+Let’s briefly discuss the difference between these two deposit accounts to avoid confusion.